 Causes of Plateaus After Stroke

-Before you can learn how to break out of a plateau, it helps to understand what causes them to begin with.
+Before you can learn how to move forward from a stroke recovery plateau, it helps to understand what causes this slowing of progress to begin with.
 To answer this question, let’s review neuroplasticity; the brain’s natural repair mechanism.

 Heightened plasticity is responsible for most of the spontaneous recovery that occurs after a stroke.
 It also plays a role in the functional recovery that takes place with consistent rehabilitation post-stroke.
-Unfortunately, this heightened state of plasticity cannot last forever, and eventually the brain will revert to its less pliable state.
+Unfortunately, this heightened state of plasticity cannot last forever will and eventually slow.

 How to Get Past Stroke Recovery Plateaus

-1. Add Variety
+1. Add Variety to Your Regimen

 2. Seek Accountability

-3. Try Home Therapy Equipment
+3. Try Interactive Home Therapy Equipment

 Overcoming the Stroke Recovery Plateau